-An IND for a clinical trial of our AFP SPEAR T-cell in hepatocellular cancer was opened in 2016 and the first site was initiated in May 2017.
-The Phase 1 clinical trial will include a dose escalation and expansion of a tolerable dose to explore initial evidence of anti-tumor activity.
+We have a Phase 1, open label, dose escalation study designed to evaluate the safety and anti-tumor activity of our alpha fetoprotein ("AFP") therapeutic candidate in hepatocellular carcinoma ("HCC") ongoing in the United States.
+The trial will include a dose escalation and expansion of a tolerable dose to explore initial evidence of anti-tumor activity.